 This fragrant soup is made with chicken, red and yellow lentils, and cream.
 The herbs and spices are the real anchors in this soup.
-You find notes of ginger, garlic, coriander, and mint.
-Stop by to try this flavorful bowl of Mulligatawny Shorba.
+You find notes of ginger, garlic, coriander, and mint in this flavorful bowl of Mulligatawny Shorba.

 For more information, visit tucsonindianrestaurant.com.

 Bursting with fragrant spices, the pho broth sets the soup at Pho #1 apart.
 Pho Dac Biet features different cuts of beef and is served with limes, basil, and bean sprouts — which can be added to suit your preference.

 For more information, visit Pho #1 on Yelp.

 Posole — which translates to hominy — is accurately a corn soup with meat.
 Birrieria Guadalajara’s recipe is hearty in a southwestern kind of way.
 It’s mildly spicy and very tasty.